-Schmidle has a doctorate in philosophy from Georgetown University and is a member of the National Security Agency Advisory Board, Council on Foreign Relations and the Defense Science Board.
+Schmidle has a doctorate in philosophy, Georgetown University, is a member of the National Security Agency Advisory Board, Council on Foreign Relations and Defense Science Board.
 Publications: moral philosophy, social psychology, cyber security, military history.

 Pout joined the School of Politics and Global Studies as an instructor in January 2016.